 - Second language

-- Humanities and social sciences (geography, history, economics/law)
+- Human and social sciences (geography, history, or economics/law)

-In certain cases, to ensure better equivalency, UNIGE may stipulate requirements in addition to earning the diploma and its qualification as general education (subjects and percentages):
+In certain cases, to ensure better equivalency, the University of Geneva (UNIGE) may stipulate requirements in addition to earning the diploma and its qualification as general education:

 - earning a specific grade average and/or specific honors

-- acquiring a certificate of admission in the target field from a university recognized by UNIGE in the country where the secondary studies diploma was awarded
+- acquiring a proof of admission in the target field from a university recognized by UNIGE in the country where the secondary studies diploma was awarded

 - successful completion of two years of study in a university and a program recognized by UNIGE